Mamie/KmeansClustering/README.md

 #### Principle component analysis

+principal component analysis (PCA) is performed for dimensionality reduction on a 5000 face image dataset.
+After computing the covariance matrix, SVD is used to compute the principal components.
+The principle components then can be used to reduce the feature dimension of dataset by projecting each example onto a lower dimensional space.

 Completed methods are summarized below: pca.m - Perform principal component analysis <br\ >
  projectData.m - Projects a data set into a lower dimensional space <br\ >